openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 In the general case, there is no guarantee that a model compiled for GNA 2.0 will run on GNA 3.0, or vice versa.

 However, in most cases, networks compiled for GNA 2.0 will run as expected on GNA 3.0, although the performance may be worse compared to the case when a network is compiled specifically for the latter.
-The exception is networks with convolutions with the number of filters greater than 8192 (see the Models and Layers Limitations section).
+The exception is networks with convolutions with the number of filters greater than 8192 (see the <a href="#models-and-layers-limitations">Models and Layers Limitations</a> section).

 Networks compiled for GNA 3.0 should run on GNA 2.0 with incompatible layers emulated on CPU.

-You can use the `KEY_GNA_EXEC_TARGET` and `KEY_GNA_COMPILE_TARGET` options  (see the Supported Configuration Parameters section below) to check interoperability.
+You can use the `KEY_GNA_EXEC_TARGET` and `KEY_GNA_COMPILE_TARGET` options  (see the <a href="#supported-configuration-parameters">Supported Configuration Parameters</a> section below) to check interoperability.

 ### Drivers and Dependencies